spaceandtimelabs/sxt-node-docs/README.md

 By setting up the SXT Testnet node using provided binaries, chainspecs, and bootnodes, the node will be able to connect to the SXT Testnet and start syncing blocks.
 However, since the SXT Chain testnet will leverage a permissioned Proof of Authority, in order to become an actual validator on the SXT Testnet, additional steps as listed below are required:

 ### 2.1.
 Generate Public Key Addresses
-Similar to the two types of validator keys generated in section 1.4.2., the wallet seed phrase or secret seed that was created in section 1.4.1 can also be used to generate two different public keys that are associated with the two types of validator keys:
+Similar to the two types of validator keys generated in [section 1.4.2](#142-validator-keys), the wallet seed phrase or secret seed that was created in [section 1.4.1](#141-wallet-seed-phrase) can also be used to generate two different public keys that are associated with the two types of validator keys:

 The first CLI command uses schema `sr25519`, which creates public keys associated with the `aura` key: